firdausfitri/fak3ChatBot/README.md

 ﻿# fak3ChatBot

-fake custom loading style in css
+fake custom loading style in css (using @keyframes)